 Your treatment will depend on the cause of your oliguria.
 Your doctor may prescribe an IV drip that quickly rehydrates your body or dialysis to help remove toxins until your kidneys can work correctly again.

-In general, when decreased urine output is caused by a medical condition, it cannot be prevented.
-However, the most common cause of this symptom is dehydration, which can be avoided by ensuring that you remain hydrated at all times.
+In general, you can’t prevent decreased urine output when it’s due to a medical condition.
+However, the most common cause of this symptom is dehydration.
+You can avoid dehydration by ensuring that you remain hydrated at all times.
 Be sure to increase your fluid intake whenever you have a fever, diarrhea, or other sickness.
 You may also want to use special drink mixes to replace any electrolytes lost during this time and prevent oliguria.